-As a social science, Economics combines well with many other subjects, but students may find Politics, Physics, Geography and History are subjects which give some overlap.
+As a social science, Economics combines well with many other subjects, but students will find Politics, Physics, Psychology, Religious Studies, Geography and History are subjects which have cross-curricular links.
 Anyone wishing to pursue Economics at University should have Mathematics as one of their options.
-Moreover, Economics at A-Level complements language in the light of 21st Century economic development in Europe and beyond.
+Moreover, Economics complements all modern foreign languages, as many students go on to work in Europe and beyond.

-A Level is an intensive course, requiring wide reading and an interest in economic/business matters.
-Initially, students must become familiar with economic principles and economic jargon.
-In this respect, the first few months are vital in setting the foundation for success at A Level.
-Students who revise their choices at a later date, and start the course late, invariably do less well in the subject.
+A-Level is an intensive course, requiring wide reading and an interest in economics and business.
+Initially, students must become familiar with economic principles and economic terminology.
+In this respect, the first few months are vital in setting the foundation for success at A-Level.

-A LEVEL FORMAT Assessment: a written exam accompanies each unit of work
+A-LEVEL FORMAT Assessment: a written exam accompanies each unit of work